 Carnival of Screams is the first area of the park you enter in the game.
 Although it seems pretty normal and like your average amusement park…something about this area is creepy.
 Maybe it’s the Horrors.
 Or maybe it’s the rides, like Bumper Carnage, where the only rule on the racetrack is to DESTROY by wrecking the other cars before they wreck you!
 Not all of the rides are open though.
 I learned this when I tried to get on the Terrible Teacups and was told that it was closed due to excessive scalding – this didn’t make me feel too safe . . .In addition to Bumper Carnage, there’s Calamity Canyon, HorrorLand Derby, Monster Mash, and Dead Ringer within Carnival of Screams.

-Screenshot of Coffin Cruise Even the rides are darker and scarier.
+Even the rides are darker and scarier.
 I got on Coffin Cruise and had to paddle along a river of what looked like blood (gross) really fast so that the coffin wouldn’t close on me!
-In addition to Coffin Cruise, I vanquished vampires in Garlic Crusher, played some mini-gold in Putt Cemetery, hit some home runs in Batting Cage, got spooked in Flash Fright and saved a little girl named Gigi on the Roller Ghoster.
+Then I vanquished vampires in Garlic Crusher, played some mini-gold in Putt Cemetery, hit some home runs in Batting Cage, got spooked in Flash Fright and saved a little girl named Gigi on the Roller Ghoster.
 Also, at one point I walked past a stand selling Rotcorn.
 The Horror let me know that it came in four flavors: stale, wormy, moldy, and extra moldy.
 So gross!
 Could you imagine eating that?
 Ewww!
 I’m getting sick just thinking about it.

 Color Key of Fever Swamp